Kamini8707/hotel-reservation-app/README.md

 # 🏨 Hotel Room Reservation System

-A full-stack web application built as part of the **SDE-3 Assessment**, implementing an optimized hotel room booking system with smart rules for travel time and room allocation.
+A full-stack web application built by implementing an optimized hotel room booking system with smart rules for travel time and room allocation.

 ---